VirtoCommerce/vc-module-export/README.md

 ## Export data

-Once the user gets access to Data Export functionality, he can access the 'Export new' folder for data export
+Once the user gets access to Data Export functionality, he can access the 'Export new' tab for data export

 ![Export New](docs/media/screen-export-new.png)